pjekenrico/meshio/README.md

 source meshio/tools/bash_meshio_rc.sh
 ```

-or by adding the source call directly to your `.bashrc` in Linux.
+or by adding the source call directly to the `bin/activate` file in meshio's virtual environment.

 ### Testing